 ADVISING RESOURCES AND EXPECTATIONS

 Students considering a secondary field in MBB should familiarize themselves with the MBB website: http://mbb.harvard.edu.
-Students should also e-mail Education Program Coordinator Shawn Harriman (firstname.lastname@example.org) as early as possible to allow MBB to keep them informed of important policies, events, and other opportunities.
-Shawn can also answer general questions about Mind Brain Behavior and its secondary field.
+Students should also introduce themselves by emailing Education Program Coordinator Shawn Harriman (email@example.com) as early as possible to allow MBB to keep them informed of important policies, events, and other opportunities.
+Shawn is also happy to answer general questions about Mind Brain Behavior and its secondary field.

-Students are also strongly encouraged to meet with MBB faculty to discuss their interests and course options.
-Information on the MBB Board of Faculty Advisors is available at the MBB website.
+Students are also strongly encouraged to meet with MBB faculty to discuss their academic and career interests, course options, and research opportunities.
+Contact information for MBB Faculty Advisors is available on the MBB website.